ryanspletzer/ryanspletzer.github.io/linkfarm.md

 * [Spark Joy](https://konmari.com/products/spark-joy) - A great practical guide and addition to Marie's first book above for people like me who just never knew how to fold a shirt (or anything) well before.
 After getting rid of all the excess this comes in very handy for helping to organize well.

+* [Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs]( https://www.whatmatters.com/book) - I first encountered this concept when our company was adopting OKRs and this book was a recommended read, and I recommend it as well.
+You'll get the idea early on in the book and much of the latter part dives into specific success stories.